Battle of Lukaya: 11 March

 The 208th Brigade reached its flanking position at the Kampala road at dawn on 11 March and began the counterattack.
 The regrouped 201st Brigade attacked from the front and the 208th from behind, thereby putting great pressure on the Ugandan-Libyan force.
 The Ugandan rebels under Oyite-Ojok aided the attack.
 (Note: Some Ugandan sources (such as military officer and politician Tito Okello) later claimed that Oyite-Ojok single-handedly turned the tide of the battle by rallying the Tanzanian-led forces, and spearheading the counter-attack against the pro-Amin forces.)
 Precisely aimed Tanzanian artillery devastated the ranks of the Ugandan-Libyan force, particularly the TPDF's own Katyusha rockets.
-The Ugandans and Libyans were surprised by the assault and could not muster an effective resistance.
+The Ugandans and Libyans were surprised by the assault and could not muster an effective resistance, their coordination being further hampered by language barriers.
 Most of the Libyans subsequently began to retreat.
 The PLO militants and their associated Ugandan soldiers reacted better, and attempted to muster a defense.
 One group used a 7.5 cm anti-tank gun to fend off the leading Tanzanian tank, slightly damaging it and halting its advance for a short while.
 The majority of the PLO commanders, including Colonel Hamdan, Major Erekat, as well as Captain Ibrahim Awad were eventually wounded during the fighting.
 At his headquarters farther north, Ugandan Lieutenant Colonel Abdu Kisuule, commander of the Artillery & Signals Regiment, was awakened by the withdrawing Libyans.
 He ordered Major Aloysius Ndibowa to block the Kampala road to curtail the retreat.
 He then moved towards the front from Kayabwe, while Sule assumed command of several tanks and drove towards the battle.
 Near the Katonga Bridge, Tanzanian forces took up positions in a eucalyptus forest on the western side of the road.
 They ambushed the Ugandans and Libyans, inflicting heavy casualties.
 The fighting was bitter, and several tanks as well as APCs were destroyed in the area's groves and plantations.
 Dozens of jeeps evacuated the wounded to Kampala.